Seirdy/func-analysis/README.md

 `func_analysis.py` defines the class `FuncIntervals`.
 An instance of this class has several attributes describing the behavior of this function.

-Required attributes include:
+Required data include:

 - A range
 - The function to be analyzed

-Optional attributes include:
+Special points include zeros, critical numbers, extrema, and points of inflection.
+Calculating these is possible when given the number of points wanted.

+Optional data can be provided to improve precision and performance.
+Such data include:

 - Any derivatives of the function
-- The number of zeros, critical numbers, extrema, points of inflection
 - Any known zeros, critical numbers, extrema, points of inflection
 - Intervals of concavity, convexity, increase, decrease
 - Any vertical axis of symmetry

-An instance of `FuncIntervals` will contain *all* the above attributes, whether or not it was provided with them when instantiated.
-Providing any of the above during instantiation will improve the speed and/or accuracy of computation.

 # License